mikavilpas/blink-ripgrep.nvim/README.md

                 -- available within the project root.
                 additional_paths = {},
               },
             },

+            gitgrep = {
+              -- no options are currently available
+            },

             -- Show debug information in `:messages` that can help in